VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Experiments

 \paragraph{EuRoC Dataset~\cite{burri2016euroc}} As shown in \tabref{tab:tracking_euroc}, our approach achieves the best overall ATE, ranking first or second in most sequences.
 In contrast, purely feedforward methods like TTT3R~\cite{chen2025ttt3r} accumulate large drift over time.
 ORB-SLAM3~\cite{campos2021orb3}, a highly engineered system with robust optimization and loop-closure mechanisms, lags behind our method.
 We attribute this to its reliance on handcrafted sparse features and non-differentiable components, which limit its robustness.
 In contrast, our system leverages dense, learning-based visual correspondences and tightly couples inertial constraints into a unified framework.

 \paragraph{RPNG AR Table Dataset~\cite{Chen2023rpng}} The tracking and rendering accuracies are shown in \tabref{tab:tracking_rpng} and \tabref{tab:mapping_avg}, respectively.
-The proposed VIGS-SLAM achieves the lowest tracking errors, halving the error of the second-best VINS-MONO, while also leading to the highest novel view synthesis scores.
+The proposed VIGS-SLAM achieves the lowest tracking errors, halving the error of the second-best VINS-Mono \cite{qin2018vins}, while also leading to the highest novel view synthesis scores.
 Qualitative results in \figref{fig:rendering_all} show sharper and more faithful high-frequency details (especially in the tablecloth and carpet), while baselines produce blurred textures.

-\paragraph{UTMM Dataset~\cite{sun2024mm3dgs}} We additionally evaluate our method on the UTMM dataset, introduced alongside MM3DGS-SLAM~\cite{sun2024mm3dgs}.
+\paragraph{UTMM Dataset~\cite{sun2024mm3dgs}} We additionally evaluate our method on the UTMM dataset, introduced in MM3DGS-SLAM~\cite{sun2024mm3dgs}.
 Since the non-LiDAR variant of MM3DGS-SLAM has not been publicly released, we compare against the results reported in their paper.
 As shown in \tabref{tab:tracking_utmm}, our method achieves substantially more accurate tracking results than baselines.
 Rendering results are shown in \figref{fig:rendering_all} and \tabref{tab:mapping_avg}.
 This dataset is particularly challenging due to its cluttered backgrounds with fine-grained structures, coupled with foreground objects that introduce strong depth discontinuities and complex occlusions.
-Nonetheless, our method produces sharp renderings with few floating artifacts.
+Nonetheless, our method produces sharp renderings with minimal floating artifacts.

 \paragraph{FAST-LIVO2 Dataset~\cite{zheng2024fast}} We further evaluate on the challenging FAST-LIVO2 dataset, which features outdoor sequences with low frame rates, shaky motion, and reflective surfaces.
 As shown in \tabref{tab:tracking_livo2}, classical VIO systems exhibit frequent initialization failures despite repeated restarts.
-Our method robustly initializes from the first frame and maintains stable tracking throughout all sequences, achieving the lowest average ATE.
-Rendering results in \tabref{tab:mapping_avg} and \figref{fig:rendering_all} further show sharp and consistent reconstructions with preserved text and edges.
-This stems from our effective loop-closure handling, particularly in these outdoor sequences with large loop closures, allowing the Gaussian map to remain consistent.
+Our method robustly initializes from the first frame and maintains stable tracking throughout all sequences, achieving the lowest average tracking error.
+Rendering results in \tabref{tab:mapping_avg} and \figref{fig:rendering_all} show sharp and consistent reconstructions with preserved text and edges, benefiting from effective loop-closure handling that maintains a consistent Gaussian map, especially in outdoor sequences with large loops.